apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 What would API Blueprint be like if it started today?
 Different vocabulary, features or grammar concepts?

-The truth is, in the past three years API Blueprint was putting its flag in the sand.
+The truth is, in the past three years API Blueprint has been putting its flag in the sand.
 It was carving out its concepts and defining the emerging API design space.

-From its beginnings, API Blueprint stood out for its simplicity and collaborative nature.
+From its beginnings, API Blueprint has stood out for its simplicity and collaborative nature.
 The aim has always been to create a simple, concise yet powerful language.
 We wanted to provide a medium for everybody to think about a design of an API.

 I am still shocked how much these core values resonated with the community.
 To ask programmers to write in plain text instead of JSON or XML was the bet we took.
 And the bet wasn't only about writing in freeform text.
 We also asked to not generate the API description from code.
 Instead we suggested it is better to take the effort and scope out an API definition before coding.